Home » Blog » Can I Use Landscape Fabric for Erosion Control?

 +86-400-8266163-44899

-Geotextile landscape fabric can indeed help reduce soil erosion.
-It is most effective when buried under 4 inches of soil and used on slopes with a 4:1 grade or less.
-A 4:1 slope means 1 foot of elevation for every 4 feet of distance.
-For steeper slopes, other products like erosion control blankets or turf reinforcement mats are more suitable.
+Neighbors built a new home and were concerned about erosion.
+They used geotextile landscape fabric to mitigate soil erosion, but it’s most effective when buried under 4 inches of soil and used on slopes with a 4:1 grade or less.
+Other materials, like erosion control blankets or turf reinforcement mats, are suitable for steeper slopes.

 How Does Landscape Fabric Help Prevent Erosion?